UPCX-CORE/UPCX-Core/docs/01_nodeos/06_logging/20_third_party_logging/10_deep_mind_logger.md

 ## Overview

-The `Deep-mind logger` is part of the `dfuse` [platform]([https://dfuse.io/](https://dfuse.io/)) which is a highly scalable and performant [open-source]([https://github.com/dfuse-io/dfuse-eosio/tree/master](https://github.com/dfuse-io/dfuse-eosio/tree/master)) platform for searching and processing blockchain data.
+The `Deep-mind logger` is part of the `dfuse` [platform](<[https://dfuse.io/](https://dfuse.io/)>) which is a highly scalable and performant [open-source](<[https://github.com/dfuse-io/dfuse-upcx/tree/master](https://github.com/dfuse-io/dfuse-upcx/tree/master)>) platform for searching and processing blockchain data.

 ### How To Enable Deep-mind Logger

-EOSIO integrates the `nodeos` core service daemon with `deep-mind logger`.
-To benefit from full `deep-mind` logging functionality you must start your `nodeos` instance with the flag `--deep-mind`.
-After the start you can observe in the `nodeos` console output the informative details outputs created by the `deep-mind` logger.
-They distinguish themselves from the default `nodeos` output lines because they start with the `DMLOG` keyword.
+UPCX integrates the `nodupcx` core service daemon with `deep-mind logger`.
+To benefit from full `deep-mind` logging functionality you must start your `nodupcx` instance with the flag `--deep-mind`.
+After the start you can observe in the `nodupcx` console output the informative details outputs created by the `deep-mind` logger.
+They distinguish themselves from the default `nodupcx` output lines because they start with the `DMLOG` keyword.

-Examples of `deep-mind` log lines as you would see them in the `nodeos` output console:
+Examples of `deep-mind` log lines as you would see them in the `nodupcx` output console:

 ```console
 DMLOG START_BLOCK 30515